bulletmark/pacpush/README.md

 $ sudo chmod 700 /root/.ssh
 $ sudo cp ~/.ssh/authorized_keys /root/.ssh

-# Possibly remove any keys you don't want root to allow if you have
+Possibly remove any keys on that remote host you don't want to allow if you have more than one for root:
-# more than one:

 $ sudoedit /root/.ssh/authorized_keys
 ```